Hypodermic needle model: Two-step flow

 The phrasing "hypodermic needle" is meant to give a mental image of the direct, strategic, and planned infusion of a message into an individual.
 But as research methodology became more highly developed, it became apparent that the media had selective influences on people.

 The most famous incident often cited as an example for the hypodermic needle model was the 1938 broadcast of The War of the Worlds and the subsequent reaction of widespread panic among its American mass audience.
 However, this incident actually sparked the research movement, led by Paul Lazarsfeld and Herta Herzog, that would disprove the magic bullet or hypodermic needle theory, as Hadley Cantril managed to show that reactions to the broadcast were, in fact, diverse, and were largely determined by situational and attitudinal attributes of the listeners.

-In the 1940s, Lazarsfeld disproved the "magic bullet" theory and "hypodermic needle model theory" through elections studies in "The People's Choice".
-Lazarsfeld and colleagues executed the study by gathering research during the election of Franklin D. Roosevelt in 1940.
-The study was conducted to determine voting patterns and the relationship between the media and political power.
-Lazarsfeld discovered that the majority of the public remained unfazed by propaganda surrounding Roosevelt's campaign.
+In the 1940s, Lazarsfeld disproved the "magic bullet" theory and "hypodermic needle model theory" through election studies.
+Lazarsfeld and colleagues Bernard Berelson and Hazel Gaudet gathered research during the election of Franklin D. Roosevelt in 1940 to determine voting patterns and the relationship between the media and political power, published in the book The People's Choice.
+They discovered that the majority of the public remained unfazed by propaganda surrounding Roosevelt's campaign.
 Instead, interpersonal outlets proved more influential than the media.
 Therefore, Lazarsfeld concluded that the effects of the campaign were not all powerful to the point where they completely persuaded "helpless audiences", a claim that the Magic Bullet, Hypodermic Needle Model, and Lasswell asserted.
 These new findings also suggested that the public can select which messages affect and don't affect them.